Persistent sheaf Laplacians: Preliminaries

-A natural example of signed incidence relation exists for every oriented simplicial complex.
-Recall that the orientation of a simplex is determined by the ordering of its vertices (see Figure \ref{orientation}), and induces an orientation on the corresponding cell.
-For an oriented cell $\tau=\text{int} [v_0, v_1, \dots, v_n]$ and its oriented face $\sigma =\text{int} [v_0, \dots, \hat{v}_{i}, \dots, v_n]$, we let $[\sigma:\tau] = (-1)^i$.
-If $\sigma$ is oriented alternatively, we let $[\sigma:\tau] = (-1)^{i+1}$.
+A natural signed incidence relation exists for every oriented simplicial complex.
+Recall that the orientation of a simplex is determined by the ordering of its vertices.
+For an oriented simplex $\tau=[v_0, v_1, \dots, v_n]$ and its oriented face $\sigma =[v_0, \dots, \hat{v}_{i}, \dots, v_n]$, we let $[\sigma:\tau] = (-1)^i$.
+If $\sigma$ or $\tau$ is oriented alternatively, we let $[\sigma:\tau] = (-1)^{i+1}$.
 This signed incidence relation is used throughout this paper.
-We remind the reader that the orientation information is irrelevant to the definition of a cellular sheaf.
+In practice we can orient a simplicial complex by a global ordering of vertices.
+We remind the reader that we do not need orientation information to define a sheaf.

-\begin{example} In this example we examine the sheaf cochain complex of the constant sheaf $\underline{\mathbb{R}}$ on a finite simplicial complex $X$.
-The dimension of the $q^{\text{th}}$ cochain group $C^q(X; \mathscr{S})$ is equal to the number of $q$-simplices.
-To distinguish different stalks over different simplices, we think of each stalk as generated by $\mathbb{R}$ with the set of cells as basis.
-So the $q^{\text{th}}$ sheaf cochain group has the canonical basis $\{ \sigma \vert \dim \sigma = q \}$.
-Then
+\begin{example} We examine the sheaf cochain complex of the constant sheaf $\underline{\mathbb{R}}$ on a finite simplicial complex $X$.
+The dimension of the $q$-th cochain group $C^q(X; \mathscr{S})$ is equal to the number of $q$-simplices.
+We use simplices to distinguish different stalks $\real$ over different simplices.
+The $q$-th sheaf cochain group has the canonical basis $\{ \sigma \vert \dim \sigma = q \}$, and